You probably didn’t move to the big city because you thought it would bring you peace and quiet.

 If so, they may be violating a signed document and be at risk for eviction, and therefore will have good reason to immediately lower the volume.

 You’ve taken all the right steps and documented the ordeal meticulously, but it’s just not working.
 It’s time to take it to the last level, contacting the police.
-This can be done two ways:
+One can handle this can in two ways:

 If the police arrive and deem the situation justified, they can issue civil infractions, fines up to $500, and even up to 180 days in jail if the unreasonable noise is found to be criminal.